LavishSoftware/ISBoxerEVELauncher/README.md

 When 'Save passwords (securely)' is enabled, launching ISBoxer EVE Launcher will prompt for your Master Password.
 If you forget the Master Password, click Cancel to skip entering it -- but note that attempting to log in to any EVE Account will again prompt for the password.
 If you forget or lose your Master Password, un-tick "Save passwords (securely)" to immediately discard any stored passwords, and disable the Master Password.
 You will need to create a Master Password again when re-enabling this option.

+Tip: **The Master Password will need to be re-entered each time you launch ISBoxer EVE Launcher.** However, since version 1.0.0.5, you can leave an ISBoxer EVE Launcher instance running permanently, and any newly launched instances will securely transfer the Master Key from the master ISBoxer EVE Launcher instance.
+This will allow launches via command-line, desktop shortcuts, Inner Space, etc to automatically log in, instead of asking for your password again!

 ## Launching EVE Accounts
 To launch one or more EVE Accounts, first highlight them in the list of accounts, and then click either "Launch with Inner Space" or "Launch Non-Inner Space", depending on whether you would like ISBoxer EVE Launcher to use the master Game Profile, or just directly launch EVE Online.
 Do note that if you're launching ISBoxer EVE Launcher itself through Inner Space, direct launches will still be "through Inner Space". '''ISBoxer EVE Launcher will launch the accounts in the order selected.'''